bauhuasbadguy/raspberry_pi_down_detector/README.md

 Q. Who's work have you pinched?

 A. To do this I have used Flask, chartjs and momentjs.
-This was one of my first javascript projects so I'm not sure what the etiqute for crediting other people is for this disgrace.
-I have downloaded chartjs and momentjs locally so that the system will work offline

 Q. Why do I need to be online to check if my internet is online?